SONS OF CONFEDERATE VETERANS

 SURGEON

-The following positions are vacant are in need to be filled.
-To inquire about their duties & responsibilities, please see our Camp's Constitution & Bylaws and/or contact our Camp Commander: commander@scvhoods153.net.
+The following positions are vacant and need to be filled.
+To inquire about their duties & responsibilities, please see our Camp's Constitution & Bylaws and/or contact our Camp Commander: defiantray53@gmail.com

 SEND ME